marwahaha/qaoa-reference/README.md

 * Alternating Operator Ansatz [Hadfield+ 2017](https://arxiv.org/abs/1709.03489), [Hadfield+ 2021](https://arxiv.org/abs/2105.06996)
 * RQAOA [Bravyi+ 2019](https://arxiv.org/abs/1910.08980)

+Some of these extensions are "true extensions" (sampling things from quantum computers), such as penalty proposals and adjusting the mixers; while others are new protocols that use QAOA inside of it (CD-QAOA, RQAOA).

 ## Open problems

 * Which problems and families of instances can we show that QAOA provides advantage over classical algorithms?
 * How can we analyze QAOA at higher depth?
 * How can we better choose the QAOA parameters?

+## Popular, incorrect statements about QAOA

+####  MAX-CUT is an interesting problem for quantum advantage
+This is the case because...

+#### VQE is the same as QAOA
+It's worth making clear similarities and differences between VQE (e.g. electronic structure) and QAOA (diagonal eigenvalue problems vs non-diagonal eigenvalue problems)

+In VQE -- the ansatz holds something I can't hold classically, so intermediate strings don't tell me what the state is.

+#### The expected performance is what matters

+You really want the concentration on the optimal value; when you run the experiment many times, you take the best one, not the average one.
+But we use the average because it's easier to calculate, and chebyshev & chernoff to get bound on tail.

+There are alternate metrics of performance, such as ___.